Last Update:

 Table of Contents

 Modern C++ continuously improves its range library to provide more expressive, flexible, and efficient ways to manipulate collections.
-Traditionally, achieving tasks like concatenation and flattening required manual loops, copying, or custom algorithms.
+Usually, when you wanted to concatenate or flatten ranges, you’d use raw loops or custom algorithms.
 With C++’s range adaptors, we now have an elegant and efficient way to process collections lazily without unnecessary allocations.

 In this post, we will explore three powerful range adaptors introduced in different C++ standards: